Members of the X-Men team originating in X-Men: First Class and the team's additions in the timeline that was created by X-Men: Days of Future Past.

-- Sacrificial Lion: The first member of the proto X-Men to die.
+- Sacrificial Lamb: The first member of the proto X-Men to die.

 - The Worf Effect: He's set up as, potentially, the team's most powerful member as nothing seemed to harm (or even hurt) him.
 However, when Shaw manages to actually kill him, it proves how dangerous he truly is.

 - See the Jean Grey page.